South Star Drug collaboration with Unilab for PWDs

-Having equal employment opportunity is a challenge, more so for Persons with Disability (PWDs) whose skills and unique abilities are often overshadowed by their conditions.
+Having equal employment opportunities is a challenge, more so for Persons with Disability (PWDs) whose skills and unique abilities are often overshadowed by their conditions.
 But the world has become progressive and progress begets prospects.
 Now, more companies are opening their doors to PWDs, who need work, and can make contributions in the workplace just like everyone else.

 Joining this movement for workplace inclusion is South Star Drug, which recently hired 14 persons with neurodevelopmental disabilities through Project Inclusion, Unilab Foundation’s employment program for PWDs.
 The new employees, young adults with autism and Down syndrome, work eight hours a day in administrative and in-store positions.